FelixOnline/v2/content/articles/2016-5-6-seeding-the-veggie-power.md

 Of course, you could always add some browned chicken breasts, or some juicy prawns, but that wouldn’t really be in the spirit of the dish!Try it without, and see.

-2 tbsp cooking oil\- olive or sunflower
+2 tbsp cooking oil- olive or sunflower

-2 large sweet potatoes, peeled and diced into 2cm chunks \(~1kg\)
+2 large sweet potatoes, peeled and diced into 2cm chunks (~1kg)

 1 tbsp of turmeric